Ranjitpython1991/dibetice_prediction_with_logisitc/README.md

-# dibetic predection with logistic regresson
+# dibetice predection with logistic regresson